jakov1002/messi_injuries_Python_SQL_HTML/README.md

 # messi_injuries
-I scraped Lionel Messi's injury record from Transfermarkt and analyzed it.
+Scraped Lionel Messi's injury record from Transfermarkt.
+Transformed, manipulated, and analyzed the data.
-I also uploaded it into a locally hosted PostgreSQL database and queried the uploaded dataframe with SQL.
+Uploaded it into a locally hosted PostgreSQL database and queried the uploaded dataframe with SQL.